mtwalk10/DataAnalytics/README.md

 TECHNICAL SUMMARY

-I will make use of the following packages/data/languages Python
+I will make use of the following packages/data/languages

-SQLite3
-Pandas
-Plotly
+1.Python
+2.SQLite3
+3.Pandas
+4.Plotly
-The CSV "MotorcycleData" contained in this repo.
+5.The CSV "MotorcycleData" contained in this repo.

 FEATURES